"ROSANTHE was the Pastor's only child,

 In the last chapter of ToC, Vol 2 p325-326 concerning Mrs Morton, a publisher/editor, she observes favourably on her beauty and appearance: "I am a great admirer of rosy lips.
 I think fresh crimson lips are things exceedingly to be admired".

-There is no information available.
-In ToC, published in 1860 under the name of Rennie when she was around 47, she describes life very much as an independent woman, and refers repeatedly to personal tragedies, betrayals and disappointments.
+In any event, and for whatever reason, her marriage did not appear to last.
+In ToC, published in 1860 when she was around 45, she describes life very much as an independent woman, and refers repeatedly to personal tragedies, betrayals and disappointments.
 No children are ever mentioned, though she had a pet terrier of which she was inordinately fond.
 Finances may have been as issue, but she describes how "I came into some property through a legacy" ToC between p89 and p 103, and appears to have been reasonably comfortable.

 An Evening at Dr. Kitchener's in Friendship's Offering; and Winter's Wreath: A Christmas and New Year's Present, for 1842, Mrs. Eliza [Rennie] Walker, ed.
 Leitch Ritchie (London: Smith, Elder, and Co., 1842) p.
 246.